 This is my second article in this series.
 So you should also read:

-Leave Benefits of a Food Diary to read Your Food Diary.
+Leave Food Journal Benefits to read Your Food Diary.

 - Stitt, S et al. “Homeless & hungry: the evidence from Liverpool.”
 Nutrition and health vol. 9,4 (1994): 275-87. doi:10.1177/026010609400900404